 Training: Training is done on site with our existing trips and crew.
 When you start work you’ll be working with our guides and receive instruction on rigging, food handling and how to row boats.
 We encourage all new guides to work on weekends or whenever possible to complete guide training requirements so they may obtain their license from the State of Utah.
 Guides generally in the Salt Lake or Colorado area, generally can get away for brief training segments.
 If not, no problem as you can complete training after you finish school or winter employment.
 Our season generally runs from March through the end of October.
 You’ll be asked to fill out a contract with your starting and ending dates.

 First Aid: All guides are required to have CPR and First Aid before starting work. http:www.cprandfirstaid.net

 Food Handlers: This class can be completed in Moab or online at: www.utfoodhandlers.com

-Housing: Guides are required to find their own housing.
+Housing: Limited housing is available.
 Many of the guides get together and find apartments or local houses for rent.

-Pay: New guides start at approximately $70 to $100 per day with pay increases for daily trips.
+Pay: New guides pay based on experienced.
 Gratuities are generally collected by guides on trips.
 Multi day trip pay is based on experience and dealt with on a one on one basis.
-Pay based on experience with increases throughout the season.

 Possible Positions: Please specify on application and resume which position(s) you are interested in.